hawkw/cs383s2015-lab6/README.md

 Building and Deploying
 ----------------------

+There is a Gradle build script for compiling the project and deploying it to the robot included.

+#### Before building

 You need LeJOS EV3 installed on your system, and you need to export `$EV3_HOME` to whatever directory EV3 is installed in.
 This is configured by default on Alden Hall systems.

 You do _not_ need Gradle or Scala installed, as the included Gradle wrapper script (`gradlew`) will download them for you and automatically manage versions.

+#### Build instructions

 The Gradle build script has the following tasks: